-- 3.11.
-A Councillor may give notice of any business they wish to be considered by the Council at its next ordinary meeting by way of a notice of motion.
-To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by 10:00am on the Monday of the week before the meeting is to be held. - 3.12.
-A Councillor may, in writing to the General Manager, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered. - 3.13.
-If the General Manager considers that a notice of motion submitted by a Councillor for consideration at an ordinary meeting of the Council has legal, strategic, financial or policy implications which should be taken into consideration by the meeting, the General Manager may prepare a report in relation to the notice of motion for inclusion with the business papers for the meeting at which the notice of motion is to be considered by the council. - A notice of motion for the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan must identify the source of funding for the expenditure that is the subject of the notice of motion.
-If the notice of motion does not identify a funding source, the general manager must either: - a) prepare a report on the availability of funds for implementing the motion if adopted for inclusion in the business papers for the meeting at which the notice of motion is to be considered by the council, or - b) by written notice sent to all councillors with the business papers for the meeting for which the notice of motion has been submitted, defer consideration of the matter by the council to such a date specified in the notice, pending the preparation of such a report. - 3.15.
-The Mayor or General Manager may approve the inclusion of late business on the meeting agenda, of which due notice has not been given.
-However, such late business may only be considered at a meeting of the council if: - a motion is passed to have the business transacted at the meeting and the business proposed to be brought forward is ruled by the Chairperson to be of great urgency (as set out in clause 8.3), or - the matter is introduced by way of a Mayoral minute (subject to clause 9.9). - Where possible, late items proposed to be included on the meeting agenda will be supplied to Councillors via email as soon as possible prior to the meeting.
+3.10 A Councillor may give notice of any business they wish to be considered by the Council at its next ordinary meeting by way of a notice of motion.
+To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by 10:00am on the Monday of the week before the meeting is to be held.

+- 3.11 A Councillor may, in writing to the General Manager, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered. - 3.12 If the General Manager considers that a notice of motion submitted by a Councillor for consideration at an ordinary meeting of the Council has legal, strategic, financial or policy implications which should be taken into consideration by the meeting, the General Manager may prepare a report in relation to the notice of motion for inclusion with the business papers for the meeting at which the notice of motion is to be considered by the Council. - 3.13 A notice of motion for the expenditure of funds on works and/or services other than those already provided for in the Council's current adopted operational plan must identify the source of funding for the expenditure that is the subject of the notice of motion.
+If the notice of motion does not identify a funding source, the General Manager must either: - a) prepare a report on the availability of funds for implementing the motion if adopted for inclusion in the business papers for the meeting at which the notice of motion is to be considered by the Council, or - b) by written notice sent to all Councillors with the business papers for the meeting for which the notice of motion has been submitted, defer consideration of the matter by the Council to such a date specified in the notice, pending the preparation of such a report.